 Q: What should I do if the ECG tracing has a lot of artifacts?
 A: Minimize artifacts by ensuring the patient is relaxed and still during the ECG recording, using high-quality electrodes, and properly preparing the skin to ensure good electrode contact.
 If artifacts persist, consider repeating the ECG.

 Q: Can wearable ECG devices accurately calculate heart rate?
 A: Yes, many wearable ECG devices can accurately calculate heart rate.
-However, it's important to choose a device that has been validated for accuracy and to follow the manufacturer's instructions for proper use.
+On the flip side, make sure to choose a device that has been validated for accuracy and to follow the manufacturer's instructions for proper use.

 Q: How do I calculate heart rate when the rhythm is irregular?
 A: For irregular rhythms, calculate the average heart rate over a longer period, such as six seconds or one minute.
 Count the number of QRS complexes in a six-second strip and multiply by 10, or count the number of QRS complexes in a one-minute strip.